En papillote: Asia

+Indonesian cuisine has a variation on en papillote using leaves to steam food.
 With large leaves (e.g. banana, Xanthosoma, or cassava) widely available across the archipelago, Indonesians have long used them in food preparation.
 The leaves are used to wrap food before cooking it either by steaming or grilling.
 The Indonesian method requires no additional moisture, and in some dishes, the leaf wrappings may also be eaten.
 Popular Indonesian dishes that employ this cooking method include pepes, botok, buntil, and otak-otak (variations of this dish are also commonly available in neighboring Singapore and Malaysia).